javamesql/Bank-Churn-Analysis-Project/README.md

 ![BankChurn4](https://github.com/javamesql/Bank-Churn-Analysis-Project/assets/141413672/e80329fe-2a8a-4776-9e80-41e1e3c072d9)

 An interesting trend emerges when comparing the number of customers, number of products, and churn rate between them.
 Customers with 3 or 4 products left more often.
 There's also a large disparity between the amount of customers with 1 or 2 products and customers with 3 or 4 products.
 It seems like customers either didn't like the fact that they were sold many products or that managing multiple products were too complex or that additional services weren't adding value.
-I'd recommend reevaluating the value of addition products or providing more incentives for customers to have more products.
+I'd recommend reevaluating the value of additional products or providing more incentives for customers to have more products.

 ![BankChurn5](https://github.com/javamesql/Bank-Churn-Analysis-Project/assets/141413672/2160598d-e5dc-48eb-9945-2bb7f81366a4)